Budapest, Hungary

 The work begins before anything can be clearly said.
 An impression appears - partial, unstable, not yet an idea.
 Rather than forcing it into language or resolving it too quickly, the incipient ideas need to form something visual.
 Lines emerge without certainty - this is the most direct way to “visualize the thoughts”.
 This is not to describe something already known but to discover what is there.
 Each mark stabilises a fragment of thought, making it visible just long enough to be questioned, adjusted, or abandoned.

 This is not a representation.
 It is production.
-Not production in forms of “documentation” as largely defined in the corporate architectural practices were I used to work, but as production of thoughts.
+Not production in forms of “documentation” as largely defined in the corporate architectural practices where I used to work, where documentation meant sheets after sheets of detail views of every joint of the building, but rather as production of thoughts.

 The distinction is more than semantic.
 Representation assumes a prior content - something already formed that the drawing moves on to transcribe.
 “Production” assumes the opposite: that the content does not yet exist, and that drawing is the act by which it comes into being.
 The thought cannot yet be articulated, but the visual starts to emerge.
 Ambiguity is not the problem to be overcome at the start of a project.
 It is the condition that makes genuine enquiry possible.